North Carolina's Death-by-Vehicle (Vehicular Homicide) Laws and Penalties

 In North Carolina, a motorist who kills another person while driving under the influence or committing a traffic violation will likely face death-by-vehicle charges.

 Most states use the terms "vehicular manslaughter" or "vehicular homicide."
 In North Carolina, the offense is called "death by vehicle."
+This article covers North Carolina's death-by-vehicle laws and the penalties you'll face for a conviction.

-What Is Felony Death-by-Vehicle in North Carolina?
+What Is Felony Death-by-Vehicle (Vehicular Homicide) in North Carolina?

 North Carolina defines "felony death-by-vehicle" as unintentionally causing the death of another person while impaired in violation of the state's DWI (driving while impaired) laws.